espebra/website/content/post/dummy-api-rewrite-in-go.md

     $ chmod +x dummy-api
     $ ./dummy-api -host=0.0.0.0 -port=8080

-When building the binary, it is possible to cross compile to various architectures and platforms.
+It is possible to cross compile to various architectures and platforms.

-I have built and pushed the binary version built for ``Linux`` on ``x86_64`` to the repository.
+I have compiled and pushed the binary version for ``Linux`` on ``x86_64`` to the repository.
 The result is that the installation steps have been narrowed down to:

     $ wget https://github.com/espebra/dummy-api/raw/master/dummy-api
     $ chmod +x dummy-api